darkreactions/chemdescriptor/README.md

 ## Usage
 Currently only supports ChemAxon cxcalc.
 The module can be expanded to cover other generators as well.
-Example input files can be found in the examples/ folder of this repo as well as the pip installed package
+Example input files can be found in the examples/ folder of this repo as well as the pip installed package.

+**Important!
+The code requires an environment variable CXCALC_PATH to be set, which points to the folder where cxcalc is installed!**

 ### Command Line
 ```